Jordan type of full Perazzo algebras: Background material

 we will write $P_{\ell,A}=(4^3,3^2,1^2)$ and $\mathcal{S}_{\ell,A}=(4_0,4_1^2,3_1^2,1_3^2)$. \end{notation}

 It is important to notice that computing all possible linear Jordan types for any Artinian algebra is not feasible.
-However, if we restrict to Perazzo algebras, which are Gorenstein, there is one paper (see \cite[Section 4.2]{A}) where the authors compute all the linear Jordan types for certain Perazzo algebras, namely, the ones associated to Perazzo threefolds in $\PP^4$ having the smallest possible $h$-vector.
+However, if we restrict to Perazzo algebras, which are Gorenstein, there is one paper (see \cite[Section 4.2]{A}) where the authors compute all the linear Jordan types for a certain kind of Perazzo algebras, among those associated to Perazzo threefolds in $\PP^4$ having the smallest possible $h$\h{vector}.